19 Screen Time Management Tips to Prevent Addiction

 Dr. Catherine Jackson, Licensed Psychologist and Neurotherapist

-Some of the warning signs that your child may be addicted to screen time and may require some changes be made around its use include:
+Some of the warning signs that your student may be addicted to screen time and may require some changes to be made around its use include:

 - They have a difficult time getting off screens even when they are given time warnings.
-For example, if you tell your child they have 15 minutes, 10 minutes, 5 minutes and now it is time to turn off the screen and they continue its use or you physically have to turn off the screen yourself.
-This may be a sign changes need to be made around screen time use.
+For example, if you tell them they have 15 minutes, 10 minutes, 5 minutes, and now it is time to turn off the screen and they continue its use or you physically have to turn off the screen yourself.
+This may be a sign that changes need to be made around screen time use.

-- When screen time is over or turned off your child’s mood changes.
+- When screen time is over or turned off your student’s mood changes.
 They are happy while using screens (video games, watching TV, on a mobile phone, etc.).
-However, once the use of the device is over, your child becomes very angry, name calling, cursing, hitting others including you and/or has a melt down, this is a major sign your child is likely addicted to screens.
-Major family conflicts and changes in emotions should not occur because your child can no longer use screens.
+However, once the use of the device is over, your student becomes very angry, name-calling, cursing, hitting others including you, and/or has a meltdown, this is a major sign your student is likely addicted to screens.
+Major family conflicts and changes in emotions should not occur because your student can no longer use screens.

-- If your child only uses screens and no longer engages in any other activities, or refuses to try non screen-based activities, addiction to screens may be present.
+- If your student only uses screens and no longer engages in any other activities, or refuses to try non-screen-based activities, addiction to screens may be present.
 Screens to the exclusion of everything else is not a healthy habit.

-However, you can teach your child to self regulate themselves and their screen time.
-Teach your child, as with nearly everything in life, there are limits to screen time.
-Set boundaries around when screen time can occur and when it cannot, how long your child is able to have screen time, and the consequences when screen time rules are broken or your child exhibits poor behavior as a result of screen time.
-With limits and regular practice, self regulated screen time becomes a regular part of the day-to-day routine.
+However, you can teach your student to self-regulate themselves and their screen time.
+Teach your student, as with nearly everything in life, there are limits to screen time.
+Set boundaries around when screen time can occur and when it cannot, how long your student is able to have screen time, and the consequences when screen time rules are broken or they exhibit poor behavior as a result of screen time.
+With limits and regular practice, self-regulated screen time becomes a regular part of the day-to-day routine.

 Not all screen time is bad or harmful.
 For example, your family can watch a movie together at home or at the theater.
-However, be mindful of it and consciously choose when screen time will and will not occur to help children manage its use and their self regulation of it.
+However, be mindful of it and consciously choose when screen time will and will not occur to help students manage its use and their self-regulation of it.

-4. Do one healthy thing together as a family that doesn’t involve screens
+17. Do one healthy thing together as a family that doesn’t involve screens for screen time management

 Dr. J Paul Rand, Education Leader